Programme

 1. Paper presentation

 During this 90-minutes session students will have the chance to present their research project and signal the difficulties they are facing in their particular research phase.
 The time allocated for the presentation of the research project is 25-30 minutes.
 Students are free to use visual aids or audiovisual equipment during the presentation.
 After the presentation, the assigned tutor and two respondents from the peer group will provide feedback (5-10 minutes each).
-The remaining time will be used for debate.
+The remaining time will be used for discussion.

 2. Response